 Overview: Culture and Cognition: In recent years there has been a budding of a new interest in culture that has revolved around the incantation of culture and cognition.
 In any abstract, formal sense, it is hard to defend this as a new field, but in the sociological sense there is clearly something new afoot.

 This interest is different from the sociology of culture and cultural studies generally conceived in two ways.
-First, it is not specifically concerned with Culture in the narrow sense of productions, but culture in the wider anthropological sense (although specific cultural products may be used to get at this culture).
+First, it is not specifically concerned with Culture in the narrow sense of productions, but culture in the wider anthropological sense.
 Second, it is not interested in the vague, evanescent and global level of culture involving things such as symbols unless these can be made concrete and related to defensible models of cognition.

 The substitution of cognition for psychology also seems to imply that conventional psychological models are considered to be exhausted.

 Instead, the study of culture and cognition is an attempt to look at patternings in subjectivity that arise because of the placement of that cognizing apparatus which we call the human mind in institutional settings.

 Culture in Mind: Toward a Sociology of Culture and Cognition by Karen A. Cerulo (Editor)

 Judith R. Blau, University of NC at Chapel Hill ""A spendid volume on cognitive sociology...Cerulo has done sociologists a great service."."

 Book Description Rather than considering thought as just an individual act, Culture in Mind considers it in a social and cultural context.
 Covering such diverse topics as the nature of evil, the process of storytelling and the defining mental illness, these essays offer fresh insights into the functioning of the mind.
 Karen A. Cerulo is Associate Professor of Sociology at Rutgers University where she specializes in culture and cognition research.